cncoulter/cncoulter.github.io/_posts/2021-05-16-Disabilities-AT.md

 Audio descriptions can also be helpful to people who are blind.
 Audio descriptions are a special audio track in a video, which includes narration describing the visual elements of the video.
 Many videos unfortunately lack audio description, but audio description is slowly becoming more common.
 You can stream audio-described TV shows on Netflix and Amazon, for example.

 In physical environments, people who are blind can benefit from optical character recognition (OCR) software, which converts pictures into text that screen readers can process.
-OCR software can help you to identify bills of currency or read labels, for example.
+OCR software, such as [Google's Lookout app](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.reveal&hl=en_US&gl=US), can help you to identify bills of currency or read labels, for example.

 We should also design our built environments so that people who are blind do not need to rely on OCR.
 Paper bills can be created in different sizes and textures, and we can use braille to make more things readable.
 We can even use tactile printing technology to create tactile maps.